IoanStoianov/fmi-blockchain/README.md

 5. Import in Metamsk your account from truffle develop copy the private key of the first account and paste it in Metamask

 6. Play around

+If you have unexpected transaction problems and see in the console `nonce` go to Metamask click on the circle Icon>Setting>Advanced>Reset Account